nsrau/azure-docs.it-it/articles/iot-hub/iot-hub-what-is-azure-iot.md

 <properties
- pageTitle="Soluzioni di Azure per Internet delle cose | Microsoft Azure" description="Una panoramica di IoT in Azure, inclusa un'architettura della soluzione di esempio e la sua relazione con l’hub IoT di Azure, gli SDK per dispositivi e le soluzioni preconfigurate" services="iot-hub" documentationCenter="" authors="dominicbetts"
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Hub, device SDKs, and preconfigured solutions" services="iot-hub" documentationCenter="" authors="dominicbetts"